Texas A&M University–San Antonio

-Texas A&M University–San Antonio is a public university in San Antonio, Texas.
+Texas A&M University–San Antonio is a public university in San Antonio, Texas, United States.
 It is part of the Texas A&M University System.
 The university was established on May 23, 2009, and held its first classes as a stand-alone university on August 20, 2009.
 It currently enrolls more than 7,300 students and offers undergraduate and graduate-level classes, as well as a graduate alternative teacher certification program.
 Texas A&M–San Antonio has 161 full and part-time faculty.
 Texas A&M–San Antonio is the first Texas A&M University System institution to be established in a major urban center.

 History

 Kingsville System Center

 Texas A&M University–San Antonio opened under the name Texas A&M University–Kingsville System Center after SB 629, authored by Senator Frank Madla, was passed in 2006.
 The Texas Legislature authorized $40 million in tuition revenue bonds for this new campus in 2006 under HB 153, contingent on full-time enrollment reaching 1,500 by January 1, 2010.
 The university temporarily held classes at Olivares Elementary School, a former school of the South San Antonio Independent School District.
 The temporary campus allowed the university to double its classroom capacity and meet the enrollment goal.
-Krista Torralva of the San Antonio Express News described TAMU alumnus Greg Garcia (died October 4, 2019, at age 79), a friend of Madla, as the spiritus movens of the concept of TAMU San Antonio.
+Krista Torralva of the San Antonio Express-News described TAMU alumnus Greg Garcia, a friend of Madla, as the spiritus movens of the concept of TAMU San Antonio.

 Texas A&M University–San Antonio was created to address an educational need in the South Side of San Antonio.
 The Texas Legislature asked the Texas A&M University System to establish a center that would offer junior- and senior-level courses in South San Antonio, an area that has been historically underserved in terms of higher education.
 Such a center was approved by the Texas Higher Education Coordinating Board in January 2000.
 Texas A&M University–Kingsville was named the lead institution to create and operate the System Center, which first operated on nearby Palo Alto College, a community college in the Alamo Colleges system.
 The Center used surveys and research to determine the types of programs most in demand in the area.